 ... actually I can’t remember the exact sounds made after that first bit, but it was incomprehensible, we flounder around trying out sounds on each other until the phone runs out of battery, we part company with none of us any the wiser.

-There seemed to be a call in the comments of the last post to put up an image of the mud baths, I'm the one wallowing.
+There seemed to be demand for an image of the mud baths, I'm the one wallowing.

 If you stand up in this warm salty compound it's thigh deep but lie down in it and you bob on the surface - weird, and cool, when you want to de-mud you can just dive into the lake on the other side of the wall.